At this time, Medical Departures is no longer facilitating medical bookings in Malaysia.

 Malaysia is located in the heart of Southeast Asia, sharing maritime borders with Thailand, the Philippines, Brunei, Vietnam, Indonesia and Singapore, and also a land border with the southern tip of Thailand.

 Many procedures charge around 70% less than the price of the same treatment in your home country.
 For certain medical tourists, the cost alone makes undergoing surgery affordable and is a primary factor when choosing to travel abroad for their operation.
-Some examples of the savings that can be made in Malaysia:

 The growth of medical tourism in the country spiralled in the late nineties after the government investigated alternative industries to boost Malaysia’s flagging economy following the Asian Financial Crisis.
 The Ministry of Health formed The National Committee for the Promotion of Medical and Health Tourism (NCPMHT) to work alongside private hospitals to promote medical tourism.